RosmeoP/selection-sort/README.md

 Selection Sort
-This repository contains an implementation of the Selection Sort algorithm in Python.
+A minimal Python implementation of the selection sort algorithm.

 About Selection Sort
-Selection Sort is a simple comparison-based sorting algorithm.
-It works by repeatedly finding the minimum element from the unsorted portion of the list and moving it to the beginning.
+Selection sort is a simple sorting algorithm that repeatedly selects the smallest (or largest) element from the unsorted portion and moves it to the sorted portion of the list.
+It’s useful for understanding basic sorting concepts and is easy to implement, though not efficient for large datasets.

-Algorithm Complexity:

-Time Complexity: O(n²)
+Time Complexity:
+Best: O(n²)
+Average: O(n²)
+Worst: O(n²)
-Space Complexity: O(1)
+Space Complexity: O(1) (in-place)
-Usage
-To use the selection sort implementation, clone this repository and run the Python script provided.
+Stable: No (unless specifically implemented to be stable) Usage
+Python
+from selection_sort import selection_sort

+arr = [64, 25, 12, 22, 11]
+print("Sorted array:", selection_sort(arr))
+Features
+Simple and easy to understand
+Pure Python, no dependencies
+Getting Started
+Clone the repo:

 bash
 git clone https://github.com/RosmeoP/selection-sort.git
 cd selection-sort
-python selection_sort.py
-Example
-Suppose you have an array:

-Python
-arr = [64, 25, 12, 22, 11]
-selection_sort(arr)
-print(arr)  # Output: [11, 12, 22, 25, 64]
 License
-This project is licensed under the MIT License.
+MIT